 On his way to the Moor, Donald Cameron of Lochiel – head of Clan Cameron, saw a washwoman scrubbing blood-stained white cloth in a stream.
 In the Highlands, this washerwoman is known as the Bean Nighe.
 Not entirely unlike the Banshee – Bean Sídhe, who would wail when death was around the corner, the Bean Nighe appears by water, washing blood from the garments of those who are about to die.
 She is presumably not a pleasant sight either, small and hunched over, with a hooked nose and webbed teeth.
 At Culloden, Clan Cameron suffered heavy losses, and Donald Cameron of Lochiel himself was badly wounded, just as the sight of the Bean Nighe foretold.

-As peculiar and unsettling as these instances of the mystical manifesting itself are, I have yet to tell you
+As peculiar and unsettling as these instances of the mystical manifesting itself are, I have yet to tell you off perhaps the most spine-chilling one; The Skree of Culloden.

 The Skree is described as a creature resembling a harpy, with harsh, towering wings, claws sharp as daggers and a human head, adorned by two glowing, red eyes.
 Such a creature is said to have been seen drifting over the Jacobites on the eve of the Battle of Culloden, even by some of the more pragmatic, senior soldiers, and it would not make an appearance again, at least not on record, until the 1990s, when it supposedly showed itself to a group of visitors on an evening tour.
-Though not much is known of the Skree by virtue of its scarce emergence, it does seem to be followed by a grim and foreboding aura, one that only added to the series of ominous portents which preceded the Battle of Culloden.
+Though not much is known of the Skree by its scarce emergence, it does seem to be followed by a grim and foreboding aura, one that only added to the series of ominous portents that preceded the Battle of Culloden.

-Suffice to say, dear reader, if you ever found yourself in the Scottish Highlands, and in the business of searching out a wee ghostly adventure, Drumossie Moor certainly ought to peak your interest.
+Suffice to say, dear reader, if you ever found yourself in the Scottish Highlands, and in the business of searching out a wee ghostly adventure, Drumossie Moor certainly ought to pique your interest.
 You would be hard-pressed to find a place with a more potent presence of the sorrowful echoes of our past.